-The Audit Committee is appointed by the Board of Directors to review Main Street Capital Corporation's financial matters.
+The Audit Committee is appointed by the Board of Directors to review Main Street's financial matters.
 Each member of the Audit Committee meets the independence requirements established by the 1940 Act and under the applicable listing standards of the New York Stock Exchange.
 The Audit Committee is responsible for the selection, engagement, compensation, retention and oversight of Main Street's independent registered public accounting firm.
 We are also responsible for recommending to the Board of Directors that Main Street's audited financial statements be included in its Annual Report on Form 10-K for the fiscal year.

-In making our recommendation that Main Street's financial statements be included in its Annual Report on Form 10-K for the year ended December 31, 2012, we have taken the following steps:
+In making our recommendation that Main Street's financial statements be included in its Annual Report on Form 10-K for the year ended December 31, 2013, we have taken the following steps:

-- We discussed with Grant Thornton LLP, or Grant Thornton, Main Street's independent registered public accounting firm for the year ended December 31, 2012, those matters required to be discussed by Statements on Auditing Standards Nos.
-61 and 90, each as amended, issued by the Auditing Standards Board of the American Institute of Certified Public Accountants, including information regarding the scope and results of the audit.
+- We discussed with Grant Thornton LLP, or Grant Thornton, Main Street's independent registered public accounting firm for the year ended December 31, 2013, those matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees, issued by the Public Company Accounting Oversight Board, including information regarding the scope and results of the audit.
 These communications and discussions are intended to assist us in overseeing the financial reporting and disclosure process. - We conducted periodic executive sessions with Grant Thornton, with no members of Main Street's management present during those discussions.
 Grant Thornton did not identify any material audit issues, questions or discrepancies, other than those previously discussed with management, which were resolved to the satisfaction of all parties. - We received and reviewed the written disclosures and the letter from Grant Thornton required by the applicable requirements of the Public Company Accounting Oversight Board regarding Grant Thornton's communications with us concerning independence, and we discussed with Grant Thornton its independence from Main Street.
-We also considered whether the provision of non-audit services to Main Street is compatible with Grant Thornton's independence. - We determined that there were no former Grant Thornton employees, who previously participated in the Main Street audit, engaged in a financial reporting oversight role at Main Street. - We reviewed, and discussed with Main Street's management and Grant Thornton, Main Street's audited consolidated balance sheet at December 31, 2012, and consolidated statements of income, changes in net assets and cash flows for the year ended December 31, 2012.
+We also considered whether the provision of non-audit services to Main Street is compatible with Grant Thornton's independence. - We determined that there were no former Grant Thornton employees, who previously participated in the Main Street audit, engaged in a financial reporting oversight role at Main Street. - We reviewed, and discussed with Main Street's management and Grant Thornton, Main Street's audited consolidated balance sheet at December 31, 2013, and consolidated statements of income, changes in net assets and cash flows for the year ended December 31, 2013.

-Based on the reviews and actions described above, we recommended to the Board of Directors that Main Street's audited financial statements be included in its Annual Report on Form 10-K for the year ended December 31, 2012 for filing with the Securities and Exchange Commission.
+Based on the reviews and actions described above, we recommended to the Board of Directors that Main Street's audited financial statements be included in its Annual Report on Form 10-K for the year ended December 31, 2013 for filing with the Securities and Exchange Commission.